 Drive the Icefield Parkway

 The Icefield Parkway is a scenic highway known for its glacier-topped mountains.
 A thirty-minute drive north, you’ll find Bow Lake – the source of the Bow River.
 You’ll want to stop at Peyto Lake next.
 This beauty isn’t visible from the road, but a short, steep hike up a paved path will give you a sweeping view of the vibrant blue lake and seemingly endless mountain ranges.

 Make your next stop Mistaya Canyon and marvel at its depth as the Mistaya River plunges through it.
 Want to see a glacier up close?
 Drive an hour further north and you’ll hit the Athabasca Glacier, where you can park your car and hike up to the foot of the glacier, or book a trip to explore it close up with the Columbia Icefield Adventure.
 For another perspective, the Glacier Skywalk lets you stroll on a glass viewing platform to marvel at the glaciers below.

 Hanging out in the town of Banff

-If you’re in Banff on a Wednesday, you won’t want to miss the weekly Banff Mountain Market at Central Park, full of local produce, treats and crafts from 10 a.m. to 6 p.m.
-For evening events, check out Banff Centre for its International String Quartet competition, outdoor concerts, and various jazz performances throughout the month.
+If you’re in Banff on a Wednesday, you won’t want to miss the weekly Banff Mountain Market at Central Park, full of local produce, treats, and crafts from 10 a.m. to 6 p.m.
+For evening events, check out the event schedule at local pubs and restaurants including the Rose and Crown Pub and The Radiant.